 Jamie Oliver at Wingfield Primary School

-- See the DVD Jamie’s School Dinners.
+- See the short video of Jamie’s School Dinners on our DVD - Fed Up with Children's behaviour.
 The dinners that children had been eating included well-known sources of sulphites such as manufactured meats, hot chips and soft drinks.
 Drinks – even the new flavoured waters - are also a source of benzoate preservatives.

 Sulphites are the additives most associated with asthma